This guide is for students in the Library and Information Science (LIS) program.

 The Difference between Co-ops and Internships

-At the iSchool, co-ops and internships are differentiated primarily by their duration.
-A co-op, or cooperative work experience, is a paid position which can last between 6 and 12 months, extending beyond a single semester, and is most often associated with students in the Information Management (IM) program.
+At the School of Information Studies, co-ops and internships are differentiated primarily by their duration.
+A co-op, or cooperative work experience, is a paid position which can last between 6 and 12 months, extending beyond a single semester, and is most often associated with the IM students.
 Whatever the time duration, however, at least three (3) credits must be taken as LIS internship credit.
-Three credits will require 150 work hours for completion.
-Generally speaking, most LIS internships are non-paid.
+Three credits will require 150 hours for completion.
+LIS internships tend to be non-paid.

-An internship can be applicable to all graduate level programs at the iSchool.
-A maximum of six (6) credits may be earned through internships or co-ops by a graduate student.
-Internships are generally completed over the time frame of one semester; however, there are some experiences that may be shorter, or longer, in duration.
+A maximum of six (6) credits may be earned through co-ops or internships by a graduate student in the LIS program.
+Internships are generally completed over the time frame of one semester, or possibly a quarter term; however, there are some experiences that may be shorter, or longer, in duration.
 If you have questions about the duration of your internship, please feel free to contact Kathy Benjamin (firstname.lastname@example.org) with questions.

 Students are encouraged to seek meaningful, relevant internships in which they can apply the theories taught in the classroom to real world applications.
 While Site Supervisors do share their knowledge and expertise with interns and co-ops, the students give a tremendous amount back to the organization in terms of projects completed, professional services rendered, enthusiasm, creativity, and new approaches to information problems.